Zepyhrus/mecheye_python_interface/README.md

 ## Introduction

 This project is developped by python.
 We use ZeroMQ library to connect camera devices in the LANs.
-And Google protobuf is used to pack and unpack data from network.
+And Google protobuf is used to pack and unpack data from networks.

 ## Features

 By using these interfaces, you can easily control your mech_eye cameras in python programs.
 The features are as follows: